uspki/policies/certificate-policy.md

 An authorized representative of either the Root CA or Subordinate CA may request certificate modifications.

 ### 4.8.3 Processing certificate modification requests
-Certificate issuance by the Root CA shall require an individual authorized by the CA (i.e. the CA system operator, system officer, or PKI administrator) to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
+Certificate issuance by the Root CA shall require an individual authorized by the CA to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
 Modification of a CA certificate by the Root CA shall require written authorization by the FPKIPA.

 ### 4.8.4 Notification of new certificate issuance to subscriber
 See Section 4.3.2.